Consider socio-economic aspects in the attributable health impacts

 output_attribute = results_age_groups,

-age_group = exdat_socialize$age_group, # They have to be the same in socialize() and in attribute_health()
+age_group = exdat_socialize$age_group, # The same as in attribute_health()

 ref_prop_pop = exdat_socialize$ref_prop_pop,